 Feeling peckish after the journey?
 Start your day with a hot drink and cheeky slice of cake at the Captain’s Cabin Tea Rooms.
 If the sun is shining, grab a seat on the terrace; you may be visited by one of the friendly robins!

-As you leave the admissions point, take a moment to breathe in the peaceful atmosphere.
-Directly ahead, you’ll find the apple orchard.
-Step through the gate to take a gentle stroll among the trees.
+As you leave the tea rooms, take a moment to breathe in the peaceful atmosphere.
+Directly ahead, you’ll see the apple orchard.
 Beginning with beautiful blooms in spring, the fruit slowly ripens and is picked each autumn to make Beaulieu Apple Juice.

 Top tip: visitor toilets are located just behind the tea rooms.
 Make a pit stop now to avoid walking back up the high street later.